|Residential Life||Student Center for Health and Well-Being|

 Women's Hockey Club

-The College of St. Scholastica athletic programs hold membership in the NCAA Division III.
-The college offers 19 varsity sports programs, ten for men and nine for women.
-With the exception of men's hockey (NCHA) and Nordic skiing (CCSA), all teams compete in the Upper Midwest Athletic Conference (UMAC).
+The College of St. Scholastica's athletic programs hold membership in the NCAA Division III.
+The College offers 20 varsity sports programs, 10 for men and 10 for women.
+With exception of ice hockey (NCHA) and Nordic skiing (CCSA), all teams compete in the Upper Midwest Athletic Conference (UMAC).

-Men's and women's basketball, men's and women's Nordic skiing, men's and women's indoor track and field, and men's hockey compete during the winter season.
-The Mars Lakeview Arena, located at the nearby Marshall School campus, is home to CSS hockey.
-The NCHA schedule brings one of the top Division III conferences to the Twin Ports.
+Men's and women's basketball, men's and women's Nordic skiing, men's and women's indoor track and field, and men's and women's ice hockey compete during the winter season.
+The Mars Lakeview Arena, located at the nearby Marshall School campus, is home to the CSS Hockey programs.
+The NCHA conference is one of the best conferences in Division III hockey and brings some of the top teams to the Twin Ports.
+The men's and women's indoor track and field programs have both won the conference indoor championships the last two seasons.

-Baseball, softball,men's andwomen's tennis, and men's andwomen's outdoor track and field compete in the spring.
-The baseball team has won 12 consecutive UMAC championships and competed in four straight NCAA Regional Tournaments.
-Both the men's and women's tennis teams have won 11 consecutive conference championships.
+Baseball, softball, men's and women's tennis, and men's and women's outdoor track and field compete in the spring.
+The baseball team has won 14 straight UMAC Championships and competed in six consecutive NCAA Regional Tournaments.
+Both the men's and women's tennis programs have won 14 straight conference championships.
+The softball team has taken the UMAC regular season title in 13 of the last 14 seasons.

 Campus Recreation serves as The College of St. Scholastica's home for recreation, sport and spirit!
-Students, faculty, staff, Sisters and alumni enjoy access to the Burns Wellness Commons.
-The 63,000 square-foot addition to the existing Reif Center is a field house complex featuring an indoor six-lane 200 meter running track, four multipurpose courts, a freeweight room, an aerobic dance room, a cardiovascular fitness mezzanine overlooking the track, and locker rooms.
-Campus Rec. provides the most popular programs and facilities on campus by offering a broad mix of activities designed to appeal to a large range of abilities and interest levels.
+Students, faculty, staff, Sisters and alumni enjoy access to the Burns Wellness Center.
+The 63,000-square-foot addition to the existing Reif Center is a field house complex featuring an indoor six-lane 200-meter running track, four multipurpose courts, a free weight room, an aerobic dance room, a cardiovascular fitness mezzanine overlooking the track, and locker rooms.
+Campus Rec provides the most popular and heavily used programs and facilities on campus by offering a broad mix of activities designed to appeal to a large range of abilities and interest levels.

-Campus Recreation offers fitness classes for the beginner as well as the advanced.
-Classes such as Pilates, yoga, dance, and multiple aerobic classes are offered each semester tomeet a variety of interests.
+Campus Recreation offers a wide range of fitness classes for the beginner to the advanced.
+Classes such as Pilates, yoga, dance, and multiple aerobic classes are offered each semester to meet a variety of interests.
 Campus Recreation also offers fitness assessments and strength and conditioning programs in conjunction with the Exercise Physiology Department.

-The College of St. Scholastica's intramural sports program is designed to encourage students, staff, and faculty to participate in organized sporting activities that challenge the body,mind, and spirit.
-The program includes men's, women's, and co-recreational opportunities in sports such as basketball, volleyball, wiffleball, flag football, kickball, floor hockey, dodge ball, soccer and others.
+The College of St. Scholastica's Intramural Sports Program is designed to encourage students, staff, and faculty to participate in organized sporting activities that challenge the body, mind, and spirit.
+The program includes men's, women's, and corecreational opportunities in sports such as basketball, volleyball, wiffleball, flag football, kickball, floor hockey, dodge ball, and soccer.
 All teams are student-led and the program is directed by the intramural coordinator.

-Vision of the Center for Academic Success: In accordance with the College's strategic goal to "address the needs of traditional and nontraditional learners," the Center for Academic Success will engage students in successful learning strategies and practices thatwill support their academic goals.
+Center for Academic Success Vision: In accordance with The College's strategic goal to "address the needs of traditional and nontraditional learners," the Center for Academic Success will engage students in successful learning strategies and practices that will support their academic goals.

 The Center for Academic Success offers an array of services to help even the most efficient student.
 The CAS focuses on where the student currently is on their academic path.
-Whether it is extra support to increase performance (froma D to a C or a B+ to an A) or finding out how students learn best, the Center for Academic Success assists any student.
+Whether it is extra support to increase performance-from a D to a C or a B+ to an A; finding out how students learn best, the Center for Academic Success assists any student.

 Description of Current Services: